 The fight against production decline is based on a constant improvement of operations efficiency and a continued inflow of investments.

-Cerro Dragón, a mature field operated by Pan American Energy with sixty years of production history, has been revitalised through operational excellence and a long-term investment view, turning it into Argentina’s main producing oil field.
+Cerro Dragón, a mature field operated by Pan American Energy with sixty years of production history, has been revitalised through operational excellence and a long-term investment view, turning it IGNORE INTO Argentina’s main producing oil field.
 The large-scale development strategy adopted in this field has shown to be robust as it went through regulatory changes and market ups and downs.